carlomarxdk/trilemma-of-truth/README.md

 pip install datasets
 ```

-Then load the data with the `datasets` package:
+Then load the data with the `datasets` package.
+The dataset identifier is `carlomarxx/trilemma-of-truth`.

 ```python
 from datasets import load_dataset